Sailor facing court martial in fire that destroyed Navy ship

 Seaman Recruit Ryan Mays, 20, faces two counts in military court for the July 2020 blaze that injured dozens of personnel aboard the amphibious assault ship as the fire burned for five days and sent acrid smoke wafting over San Diego.

-Navy prosecutors have said Mays set the fire because he was disgruntled after dropping out of Navy SEAL training.
+Mays set the fire because he was disgruntled after dropping out of Navy SEAL training, prosecutors said.
 His defense lawyers said there was no physical evidence connecting him to the blaze.

 Mays was charged with aggravated arson and the willful hazarding of a vessel.